Shakespeare’s bloody tragedy Macbeth bears similarities with plague stories and horror movies.

 It’s little more than crazed whispering, but when King Duncan gives Macbeth the Cawdor title, the predictions become far more potent.
 Macbeth and his wife (Lady Macbeth) then kill Duncan to bring about the rest of the prophesy.

-The predictions seem so unbelievable that Macbeth appears undefeatable.
-Yet as each falls into place, they lock his destiny onto a dark path.
+The predictions seem so unbelievable that Macbeth feels unbeatable.
+Yet as each falls into place they lock his destiny onto a dark path.
 And like his life until this point, the end is bloody and brutal.

 The power of suggestion

 When they meet on the heath, the witches greet Macbeth by three titles.
-In an earlier scene (1.2), Duncan names Macbeth Thane of Cawdor, an honorary title.
+He doesn’t know it yet but Duncan has already named him Thane of Cawdor, an honorary title.
 The witches’ greeting therefore represents his past (Thane of Glamis), present (Thane of Cawdor) and future (King).

 They could be empty words – “full of sound and fury, signifying nothing,” as Macbeth later speculates.
 Yet here, at the start of the play, they have a curious effect on him.